Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways: Applications on Metabolomics Data

-To investigate the properties of closed testing with Globaltest (CTGT), we apply it to four real metabolomics data sets, whose role on regulatory pathways of human pathophysiology, ranging from aging to disease, has been highlighted.
-We compare CTGT with other FWER-controlling methods, such as SEA \citep{mitra2019}, DAG \citep{Meijer2015dag}, Structured Holm (SH) \citep{Meijer2015multiple} and Focus Level (FL) \citep{Goeman2008multiple}.
+To investigate the power property of closed testing with Globaltest (CTGT), we apply it to four real metabolomics data sets, whose role on regulatory pathways of human pathophysiology, ranging from aging to disease, has been highlighted.
+The detailed information of the four data sets are listed in Table \ref{tab:4dsets}. ``Eisner'' is downloaded from MetaboAnalyst \citep{xia2015metaboanalyst}, ``Bordbar'', ``Taware'' and ``Al-Mutawa'' are studies published in MetaboLights \citep{haug2020metabolights}.
+To normalize the data containing only positive values, such as Eisner, we use the logarithm transformation with base 2. while for the data containing negative values or zeros, such as ``Bordbar'', ``Taware'' and ``Al-Mutawa'', we use the generalized logarithm \citep{durbin2002variance}.